drneerajparashar-spec/TODO-Project/README.md

-This is a Full stack PERN Project done for academic revision based on CRUD principles and a TODO Project
+This is a Full stack PERN Project done for academic purpose based on CRUD principles and a TODO Project